scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[76:5]** Go now therefore during these days and instruct the people so far as thou art able, that they may learn so as not to die at the last time, but may learn in order that they may live at the last times."

 **[77:1]** And I, Baruch, went thence and came to the people, and assembled them together from the greatest to the least, and said unto them:

 **[77:2]** "Hear, ye children of Israel, behold how many ye are who remain of the twelve tribes of Israel.

 **[77:3]** For to you and to your fathers the Lord gave a law beyond peoples.

-**[77:4]** And because your brethren transgressed the commandments of the Most High, He brought vengeance upon you and upon them, and He spared not the former, and the latter also He gave into captivity, and left not a residue of them,
+**[77:4]** And because your brethren transgressed the commandments of the Most High, He brought vengeance upon you and upon them, and He spared not the former, and the latter also He gave into captivity, and left not a residue of them.

-**[77:5]** But behold! ye are here with me.
+**[77:5]** And behold! ye are here with me.

 **[77:6]** If, therefore, ye direct your ways aright, ye also shall not depart as your brethren departed, but they will come to you.